-Note that this method also gives you a handy way to delete a large number of steps.
+Note that the selection tool also gives you a handy way to delete a large number of steps.
 Rather than repeatedly choosing Delete Step from the Proof menu, simply select all of the steps you wish to delete, and choose Clear from the Edit menu.
 Simply hitting the Delete key will also delete the selected range of steps.